Before starting your first analysis, take a moment to explore the elements of the graphical user interface.

 The various steps of the analysis are summarized below.

 The Display area is where the image views are shown.
-You can manipulate and customize these views using the different options in the Toolbar.
+You can manipulate and customize these views using the different options in the Toolbar at the right of the Display area.

 Double-click scroll wheel to re-center on an area.